pts/minilibc686/README.md

   `float _Complex ffc(void) { return 5 + 6i; }
 * PCC aligns functions to a multiple of 4, with `nop` (0x90), `o16 nop` (0x66, 0x90) and `lea esi, [esi]` (0x8d, 0x76, 0x00).
-* functions returning a struct: PCC and GCC expect the callee to remove the return value pointer from the stack, OpenWatcom and miniutcc before 0.9.26-2 expect the caller to do it.
+* functions returning a struct: GCC, PCC and miniutcc >= 0.9.26-2 expect the callee to remove the return value pointer from the stack, OpenWatcom and miniutcc before 0.9.26-2 expect the caller to do it.
+Conclusion: don't return a struct from a function if you want binary compatibility with OpenWatcom. minilibc686 doesn't have such a libc function.

 ## Linker problems